(Part 17 of the Cleansing of the Sanctuary Series)

 “How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”
 (Heb 9:14)

-“Purge” from the Greek katharizo (G2511) most often translated as “cleanse” and from which we get “catharsis.”
+“Purge” is from the Greek katharizo (G2511) which is most often translated as “cleanse” and from which we get “catharsis.”

 There are many emotions that come from a defiled conscience that need cleansing: